groyseth/portfoilo-react-gr/README.md

 ### Description

 This portfoilo was inspired by my wonder with outer space.
-I have included my porjects
+I took what I learned from other projects and came back to use my new found skills to incorperate in my portfolio.

 ### Screenshot